ODF (OpenDocument Format): Introduction and Translation

 Accurate translation, reliable quality

 At O.Translator, you can use cutting-edge AI for translation, such as GeminiPro and GPT-4.
-In addition, special attention is given to the context of the text to ensure the translation is more contextually appropriate, achieving an overall effect comparable to ordinary human translation.
+Additionally, special attention is given to the context of the text to ensure the translation is more contextually appropriate, achieving an overall effect comparable to ordinary human translation.

 -